apideck-libraries/portman/README.md

-  -c, --portmanConfigFile    Path to portman-config.json                                  [string] -s, --postmanConfigFile    Path to postman-config.json                                  [string] -g, --testSuiteConfigFile  Path to postman-testsuite.json                               [string] --cliConfigFile            Path to the file with the Portman CLI options                [string]
+  -c, --portmanConfigFile    Path to portman-config.json                                  [string] -s, --postmanConfigFile    Path to postman-config.json                                  [string] -g, --testSuiteConfigFile  Path to postman-testsuite.json                               [string] --envFile                  Path to the .env file to inject environment variables        [string] --cliConfigFile            Path to the file with the Portman CLI options                [string]

 ```